 Set any access restrictions you want encoded into your Access Grant.
 Through the Satellite Admin Console, you can set basic restrictions on your Access Grant.
 You can get more sophisticated using the CLI and add further, more granular restrictions, for example, at the path prefix level within a Bucket.

 Next, enter an Encryption Passphrase for your Access Grant.
 Note that this encryption passphrase is handled by the browser and is not stored by the Satellite.
-You can either Generate Phrase or Enter Phrase.
+You can either Generate Passphrase or Create My Own Passphrase.

 Do not lose your Encryption Passphrase.
 Storj DCS does not manage your encryption keys and if you lose your Encryption Passphrase and your Access Grant, you will not be able to decrypt your data.